Lingerie, iPads: Mexican kid-free couples fuel high-end boom

 Romero, who bought a Mexico City home with her partner this month, said she hopes to have kids by age 33, but for now, she is happy to enjoy "the acquisitive power, the ability to treat ourselves" that comes with two incomes and no children.

-A fan of clothing brands from H&M (HMb.ST) and Zara (ITX.MC) to Tommy Hilfiger APARTM.UL and Hugo Boss (BOSSn.DE), Romero says having a family "is something I grew up with.
+A fan of clothing brands from H&M and Zara to Tommy Hilfiger and Hugo Boss, Romero says having a family "is something I grew up with.
 You dream about getting married and having kids."

 The combination of delayed parenthood and dual income has encouraged more expensive tastes.